jahnueldorelus/gordon-360-mobile-application/README.md

        - `expo install @react-native-community/netinfo`
      - Install Expo Image Picker using the following command.
        - `expo install expo-image-picker`
-     - Install Safe Area Context using any of the following commands.
-       - `expo install react-native-safe-area-context`
      - Install React Native Offline using any of the following commands.
        - `npm i react-native-offline`
        - `yarn add react-native-offline`